flindersuni/DeepThoughtHPC-docs/docs/source/ModuleSystem/LMod.md

 ## Currently Installed Modules

 Be warned, that this is a _long_ list.
-It's updated on best effort basis to help you see what is already present, but the latest list is always available by running the `module list` command on the HPC.
+It's updated on best effort basis to help you see what is already present, but the latest list is always available by running the `module avail` command on the HPC.
 Its broken into several segments, as there are several tools used to facilitate the installation and management of software used on the HPC.

 ### Manually Installed Software / Default Available